glouppe/info8010-deep-learning/lecture3.md

 class: middle

 .success[The advantage of backward mode automatic differentiation is that a single traversal of the graph allows to compute all $\frac{\partial \mathbf{x}\_t}{\partial \mathbf{x}\_k}$.]

+.alert[However, the cost in terms of memory is significant since all the temporary variables computed during the forward pass must be kept in memory.]

 ---